aredotna/building/_posts/2018-05-31-queer-technologies.markdown

   <h5>Zach Blas, <i><a href="https://www.are.na/block/1540827">Contra-Internet</a></i>, 2018</h5>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/2247950/large_a9e33cae55f744f1dc9c835fecaaac64.jpg">
   <figcaption>
   Is it easier to imagine the end of the world than the end of the internet?
-This is the challenge posed by <i>Contra-Internet</i>, a conceptual mash-up of Beatriz Preciado’s <i>Manifesto Contrasexual</i>, feminist economists J. K. Gibson-Graham’s <i>The End of Capitalism (As We Knew It)</i>, and the writings of Frederic Jameson.
+This is the challenge posed by <i>Contra-Internet</i>, a conceptual mash-up of Beatriz Preciado’s <i>Manifesto Contrasexual</i>, feminist economists J. K. Gibson-Graham’s <i>The End of Capitalism (As We Knew It)</i>, and the writings of Fredric Jameson.
 Kneading his recombinant framework of contra-internet, Blas has created a queer science fiction film <i>Jubilee 2033</i> (after the 1978 queer punk film <i>Jubilee</i>) as well as a video series of “inversion practices.” <i><a href="https://vimeo.com/121035772">Inversion Practice #1: Constituting an Outside (Utopian Plagiarism)</a></i> consists of a screen recording of Blas sifting through PDFs of Preciado, Gibson-Graham, and Jameson and extracting phrases word for word.
 In a separate document, Blas dumps his plagiarized content but replaces every occurrence of the words “contrasexual,” “capitalism,” and “economy” with “contrainternet,” “internet,” and “network.”
 It is through transparent, purposeful cutting-and-pasting that Blas has cultivated a rich and malleable theoretical foundation on which to build alternative futures.
   </figcaption>
 </figure>